-If Foothill envisions our campus to be an equitable institution for higher education, we must be willing to upend our practices for vigorous examination of inequitable policy. or last to suffer this tragic fate, George Floyd was one of too many in the Black community to fall victim to racial violence.
+If Foothill envisions our campus to be an equitable institution for higher education, we must be willing to upend our practices for vigorous examination of inequitable policy. or last to suffer this tragic fate, George Floyd13 was one of too many in the Black community to fall victim to racial violence.
 An uprising of neighborhoods and cities, in proportions rarely seen in history, took to the streets to demand justice and plead for change.
 Racial violence had set the world afire and we saw communities come together through pain, from struggle, and in protest.
 While it did not take a world-changing event to prompt a commitment to equity from our college, the commitment was already there.
 In many ways however, it was these events that narrowed our focus and caused us to reflect deeper as a campus about what we considered to be our most significant equity issues, once again driven by student voice.

 Foothill students rose up and called the college to action.
 In their open letter to Academic Senate and administration in June 2020, individual members of the Black Student Union (BSU), the Puente program, Associated Students of Foothill College (ASFC), and student Trustee, collectively outlined what they needed to feel seen and validated as members of this college community.
-A subsequent letter addressed to College Governance in October 2020 further elaborated on student needs including demands relating to: diversifying curriculum and faculty, professional development, outreach to communities of color, and basic needs, to name a few.
+A subsequent letter addressed to College Governance in October 2020 further elaborated on student needs including demands relating to: diversifying curriculum and faculty, professional development, outreach to communities of color, and basic needs, to name a few14.

 While a review of relevant literature helped to ground this strategic plan in research and bridge the operational with the theoretical, it is the voice of the campus community that breathes life and purpose into this plan.
-Not surprisingly, much of what the Office of Equity heard as campus concerns with equity are echoed in the literature as long-standing challenges in higher education, and are part of larger areas of concern being addressed through state initiatives, revealing an organic connection and alignment of
+Not surprisingly, much of what the Office of Equity heard as campus concerns with equity are echoed in the literature as long-standing challenges in higher education, and are part of larger areas of concern being addressed through state initiatives, revealing an organic connection and alignment of state initiatives, relevant scholarship, and campus feedback.
+However, the voice of the students has been the strongest impetus to move the campus toward its goal of racial equity.

 A global pandemic forced us off campus and into our homes.
 As we adjusted to a world quickly changed by the COVID-19 virus, the college prioritized issues of access and learning in regards to online education.

 Then, just as Foothill began to settle into a routine of our new normal, a few months later we received a stark reminder that humanity is relative, as the video of a man tragically murdered at the hands of police brutality went viral around the world.